 Taking a writing workshop with James Gunn launched his 25-year relationship with Gunn's Center for the Study of Science Fiction.
-After years assistant-teaching in Gunn's summer program while working in astronomy, gaming, and high-tech, the University of Kansas recruited him to teach writing and SF full-time, and he succeeded Gunn as Center director.
+After years assistant-teaching the summer program while working in astronomy, gaming, and high-tech, the University of Kansas recruited him to teach writing and SF full-time, and he succeeded Gunn as Center director.

 His debut novel, Transcendence, is available in its second edition through booksellers everywhere, plus as a free download on his website.
-He recently finished a far-future novel, Empire Ship, and has several other projects on the burner, including The Galactic Adventures of Jack & Stella, a nonfiction book about James Gunn (with Michael Page), and Stories From a Perilous Youth, a humorous memoir of surviving childhood and the Cold War.
+He recently finished a far-future novel, Empire Ship, and has several other projects on the burner, including The Galactic Adventures of Jack & Stella, Squirrels and Robots, a nonfiction book about James Gunn (with Michael Page), and Stories From a Perilous Youth, a humorous memoir of surviving childhood and the Cold War.

 McKitterick was honored to be guest editor (and webmaster) of the special World Literature Today "International Science Fiction" issue, with much internet-exclusive content available online.
 He also wrote several pieces for the issue and developed the website.